Slackline Industries Base Line Review

 Our Analysis and Test Results

 The Slackline Industries Base Line Kit covers the "bases" for the beginner-intermediate slackliner.
 Designed with the novice in mind, this is an easy line to learn on.
 The 2-inch webbing has a nice stable feel underfoot, while the improved weave of the webbing over the original 2-inch lines of yesteryear gives it enough bounce to be fun as you begin to progress into entry-level tricks.
-This is an 82-foot line (78' slackline + 8' ratchet) and includes tree protection.
+For this review, we tested the 82-foot line (78' slackline + 8' ratchet) and includes tree protection.

 Ease of Set-up

 The Base Line is simple to set-up, even for the least mechanically inclined person.
-It has a ratchet-based tensioning system that makes set-up quicker and simpler than a traditional slackline like the Balance Community Primitive Kit.
+It has a ratchet-based tensioning system that makes set-up quicker and simpler than a traditional slackline.

 The trickiest part about setting up any slackline of this nature is finding appropriate anchors.
 The most commonly used option is mature trees with sizable trunks.
 This model has eight feet of webbing on the ratchet end, giving it one of the longest anchors of the lines we tested.
 This provides plenty of length to fit around the majority of trees found in your local park or backyard.
 Its tree protectors, on the other hand, are quite short and are only suitable for trees less than 40" around.
 If you're hoping to use bigger trees, set-up is mildly complicated by needing to extend your tree protectors.

 The webbing has well-defined graphics on one side only that didn't fade despite heavy use.
 This helps you eliminate twists when rigging the line and ensures that the webbing is laying flat before feeding it through the ratchet for tensioning.
 Finally, the handle of the ratchet is a soft-molded plastic that is comfortable in your hand as you tighten down the line.